aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_install_argocd/010-bootstrap-argocd.md

 We can click on the output link and select **Open** to access the Argo CD user interface.

-::alert[As this is a lab workshop environment, we do not have a custom domain, so we use the default one.
-We can ignore the warning about the self-signed certificate when accessing the dashboard.]{header="Note"}
+::alert[In this workshop environment, we are using the HTTP protocol for simplicity.
+However, in a production environment, you should always use the HTTPS protocol to ensure secure communication.]{header="Note"}

 After GitOps Bridge installs Argo CD, we can access the Argo CD dashboard using the default admin user and the auto-generated password.
 In the Argo CD UI, we will find the hub cluster already registered under **Settings > Clusters**.
 This means Argo CD has the capability to administer the hub-cluster.